Healthy No Bake Cookies

 • Combine the peanut butter, maple syrup, salt, and coconut oil in a sauce pan.
 Stir the mixture over medium heat until melted and combined.

-• Stir in the vanilla and cacao powder.
+• Stir in the vanilla extract and cacao powder.

 • Remove the mixture from the heat and stir in the quick oats.

-• Use a mini cookie scoop or spoons to drop cookies onto a wax paper lined baking sheet.
+• Use a mini cookie scoop or spoons to drop the cookie batter onto a wax paper lined baking sheet.
+Shape the cookies and flatten the tops, if desired.

 • Chill the no bake cookies in the refrigerator until hardened.
 Store in the refrigerator or freezer.